ZarnackGroup/racoon_clip/docs/tutorial_customise.rst

     # barcodes
     barcodeLength: "" # if already demux = umi1_len
     minBaseQuality: 10
-    umi1_len: "" # antisense of used barcodes --> this is the 3' umi of the original barcode
+    umi1_len: "" # antisense of used barcodes --> this is the 3' UMI of the original barcode
     umi2_len: 0
     total_barcode_len: 0
     encode: False

-    experiment_type: "other" # one of "iCLIP", "iCLIP2", "iCLIP3", "eCLIP_5ntUMI", "eCLIP_10ntUMI", "eCLIP_ENCODE_5ntUMI", "eCLIP_ENCODE_10ntUMI", "noBarcode_noUMI" or "other" (if not "other this will overwrite "barcodeLength", "umi1_len", "umi2_len", "total_barcode_len", "encode_umi")
+    experiment_type: "other" # one of "iCLIP", "iCLIP2", "iCLIP3", "eCLIP_5ntUMI", "eCLIP_10ntUMI", "eCLIP_ENCODE_5ntUMI", "eCLIP_ENCODE_10ntUMI", "miReCLIP","noBarcode_noUMI" or "other" (if not "other this will overwrite "barcodeLength", "umi1_len", "umi2_len", "total_barcode_len", "encode_umi")

     barcodes_fasta: "" # ! antisense of used barcodes, not needed if already demultiplexed
     quality_filter_barcodes: True # if no demultiplexing is done, should reads still be filtered for barcode / umi quality

     # demultiplexing
-    demultiplex: False # Whether demultiplexing still has to be done, if FALSE total_barcode_len should be 0, no barcode filtering will be done
+    demultiplex: False # Whether demultiplexing still has to be done; if FALSE, total_barcode_len should be 0, and no barcode filtering will be done
     min_read_length: 15

     # adapter trimming